 Then lead into the culminating project of your winter lesson plan – such as cutting out the snowflakes, as mentioned above.

 Another great idea, and one that produces a score-able piece of work, is to have the students write to a winter prompt.
-You might consider an all-day write (notes to rough draft to finished copy).
+You might consider an all-day write (from notes to rough draft to finished copy).

 If you need more than a small winter snack to go with your Christmas classroom activities, keep the focus on healthy food (or at least not-too-unhealthy) while maintaining a winter theme.
 There will be plenty of other candy around, so consider these:

 - Cauliflower with ranch dip

 - Tofu squares